matthieugomez/regife/README.md

 ### Standard errors
-Robust standard errors can be specified with the option `vce`.
+The `vce` option allows to compute robust standard errors

 ```
 regife sales price, f(state year, 2) a(state year) vce(cluster state)
 ```

-Except for bootstraped standard errors, the `vce` option is simply passed to the command regressing y on x and covariates of the form `i.id#c.year` and `i.year#c.id` (as discussed in section 6 of of Bai 2009).
+Except for bootstrap, the `vce` option is simply passed to the command regressing y on x and covariates of the form `i.id#c.year` and `i.year#c.id` (as discussed in section 6 of of Bai 2009).

+In presence of correlation, the estimate for beta isbiased (See Theorem 3 in Bai 2009).
+Instead of computing robust standard errors, you may want to add enough factors until residuals are i.i.d.